MOSISS

 Nantes Université logo

-The total project budget is €892K.
+The total project budget was €892K.

 France 2030 logo